infinitelambda/dbt-data-diff/CONTRIBUTING.md

 poe data-diff-test      # test the package and the data-diff result
 ```

-Alternatively, you could use 1 single command: `poe data-diff` 👍
+Alternatively, you could use 1 single command: `poe data-diff-run` OR `poe data-diff-ru-async-wait`👍

 ## Committing